alexwcheng/athleisure-advertising/README.md

 **Platform**

-- We recommend that the ad campaign is **not launched on the Google,** because it has the lowest search volume for athleisure-related keyword.
+- Ads should **not be launched on Google,** because it has the lowest search volume for athleisure-related keywords.
 - If **search volume** is most important, then we recommend **YouTube.**
 - If **market share** is most important, then we recommend **Amazon.**